raphaelbruno/star-animation/README.md

 # Star Animation
-Learning about animation in canvas with.
+Learning about animation in canvas with P5.s.

 ![preview](preview.png)

 ## Libraries